top of page

 Q: Is it possible to attend only a few days of camp?

 A: We understand that the summer can get busy.
 You are definitely welcome to attend only a few days of the camp, but you will still be required to pay the full fee.
+Please do not schedule doctor's appointments, hair cuts, or soccer games during camp.

 Q: I want to apply for the masterclass.
 Am I guaranteed to play if I submit a recording?